tophertimzen/tophertimzen.github.io/_posts/2019-06-10-BSidesPDXCTFFramework.md

 { bsides-ctf-framework } master >
 {% endhighlight %}

+Once that is done, you have essentially completed writing a challenge for our framework.
+With all of this said, some challenge categories will omit certain steps.
+For example, an RE challenge probably won't have a `Dockerfile` or be deployed to the cloud as we only hand out a binary in `distFiles`.

 # Deploying to the Cloud

-WIP
+A lot of this section is an exercise to the organizer as you will need a Dockerhub account and an account on a cloud service with access to the k8s APIs for `kubectl`.

 Lastly, let's make a `deployment` folder for the challenge and make sure it works in `k8s`.
-This is more for the challenge organizer to take care of, but the deployment files are <HERE> and are easily changed challenge by challenge.
+This is more for the challenge organizer to take care of, but the deployment files are [here](https://github.com/BSidesPDX/bsides-ctf-framework/tree/master/pwn/200-secureshell/deployment) and are easily changed challenge by challenge.

 You will need to adjust the following in the `Makefile`